obedunlimited/alx-low_level_programming/README.md

-learning how to code in c
+learning how to code in c p